php-etl/documentation/content/connectivity/akeneo/expression-language.en.md

 `metricAmount(string $value, int $decimalRound = 4)`

-This function will get the value of an attribute.
+This function will extract the decimal part of a metric attribute's value

 `metricUnit(string $value)`

-This function will get the unit of an attribute.
+This function will extract the unit part of a metric attribute's value

 `formatMetric(array $attribut, string $locale)`

-This function will formats the value according to a given country.
+This function will format the metric according to the specified locale